 End the Illegal U.S. War in Yemen

-In the coming weeks, FCNL expects the House and the Senate to vote on bipartisan legislation to end U.S. military involvement in the Saudi-led war in Yemen.
-H.J.
+In the coming days, FCNL expects the Senate to vote on bipartisan legislation (S.J.
 Res.
-37, introduced by Rep. Ro Khanna (CA-17), and S.J.
-Res.
-7, introduced by Sens.
-Bernie Sanders (VT), Mike Lee (UT), and Chris Murphy (CT), are identical to the measure that passed the Senate in December 2018 by a vote of 56-41.
+7) to end U.S. military involvement in the Saudi-led war in Yemen.
+The measure was introduced by Sens.
+Bernie Sanders (VT), Mike Lee (UT), and Chris Murphy (CT), and a similar version of the legislation passed the Senate in December 2018 by a vote of 56-41.

 Download the Ask